Azure/azure-sdk-for-go/sdk/keyvault/azkeys/README.md

 ```

 ### List keys
-[`ListKeys`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/keyvault/azkeys#Client.ListKeys) lists the properties of all of the keys in the client's vault.
+[`NewListPropertiesOfKeysPager`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/keyvault/azkeys#Client.NewListPropertiesOfKeysPager) creates a `Pager` that lists the properties of all of the keys in the client's vault.

 ```go
 import (